datumorphism/datumorphism.github.io/content/projects/awesome.md

   - blog
 ---

-I create workflows, checklists, and write about experiences here.
+I create workflows/checklists, and write about experiences here.